andykuszyk/andykuszyk.github.io/cv.md

 # Andy Kuszyk CV

 ## About Me
+I am:

-I am an experienced software engineer, with almost a decade of experience working in Golang, Terraform, Python and .NET.
+- An **experienced engineer**; with a decade of individual contributions in Golang, Terraform, AWS, Python and .NET.

-I have worked with privately hosted servers, private clouds hosted in data centres, and public cloud providers.

-I practice DevOps as a matter of course.

-I'm an enthusiastic Emacs user, love Linux, and can't work without a tiling window manager!
+- A **competent leader**; I have grown teams and projects from inception; I have led individuals, and entire engineering organisations.

+- A **confident architect**; I have designed new systems and platforms from scratch, and have facilitated a culture of excellence in growing teams.

+I value:

+- **DevOps** practices and philosophies.

+- Strong **writing cultures** for documentation and design.

+- **Emacs, Linux**, and free software!

-You can read more about me on my technology blog: https://andykuszyk.github.io.
+You can read more about me on my technology blog: [**andykuszyk.github.io**](https://andykuszyk.github.io), or contact me on LinkedIn: [**linkedin.com/in/andy-kuszyk**](https://www.linkedin.com/in/andy-kuszyk/)

 ## Primary Skills
-- Application development in Golang, and Python.
+- Application development in **Golang**, and **Python**.
-- Infrastructure development in Terraform.
+- Infrastructure development in **Terraform**.
-- Platform design with AWS and Kubernetes.
+- Platform design with **AWS** and **Kubernetes**.
-- Telemetry management with the Prometheus and ELK stacks.
+- Telemetry management with the **Prometheus** and ELK stacks.

+---

 # Work Experience
 ## Form3 (2019 - present)
 ### Staff Engineer (Nov '22 - present)
-At the end of 2022, I decided to move away from engineering management into a more technical role.
+At the end of 2022, I decided to take a step away from engineering management, back into an IC role.
 I am now a Staff Engineer on a project building payment systems for the US market.

 As a Staff Engineer, I am mostly self-led; I seek out any issues in the team's practices or codebases, and try to help improve them where I can.
 I often pair up with members of the team to help solve specific problems, or to plan larger programmes of work.